justinmccoy/auto_model_builder_demo/README.md

 DISCLAIMER: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.

-#  Create and deploy a scoring model to predict Employee Attrition
+#  Create and deploy a scoring model to predict Heartrate Failure

 In this Code Pattern, we will use the Automatic Model Builder on Watson Studio to build, evaluate, deploy, and consume a predictive model.